oslabs-beta/dashport/README.md

 }
 ```

-Import the instance of Dashport where needed.
+The exported instance of Dashport can now be imported where needed.

 ```typescript
 import { Application, Router } from 'https://deno.land/x/oak/mod.ts';